 Solid tyres, why do we want them?

 I’m assuming you’ve ridden a bike before?
-Or do you enjoy repairing punctures in the dark, in the rain, with numb fingers (with an owl!)
+Or do you enjoy repairing punctures in the dark, in the rain, with numb fingers?
 The prospect of a bicycle tyre that is not only puncture ‘resistant’ but for which punctures are a physical impossibility surely appeals to all bike riders?
 If you’re commuting to work punctures make you late, if you’re riding with friends punctures make them laugh at you.
-Well friends either laugh or are incredibly sympathetic, without actually offering to help with repairs.
+Well, friends either laugh or are incredibly sympathetic, without actually offering to help with repairs.

-Like a lot of cyclists I made the decision to abandon traditional pumps (I hate hand-pumps SO much) for puncture repair and instead use Co2 cannisters.
-However, I’m always slightly scared of using Co2, it’s a fear based on the fact that while nothing is likely to go horribly wrong, there’s every chance it could spectacularly.
+Like a lot of cyclists, I made the decision to abandon traditional pumps (I hate hand-pumps SO much) for a puncture repair and instead use Co2 cannisters.
+However, I’m always slightly scared of using Co2, it’s a fear-based on the fact that while nothing is likely to go horribly wrong, there’s every chance it could spectacularly.
 I feel a very similar fear when standing close to a large horse.
 But that’s my problem.

 Wouldn’t it be nice not to have to worry about punctures?

 So we’ve established that there are many things in life I enjoy more than punctures, so when I was at the SPIN Urban Cycling Show in early 2014 and spotted a company called Tannus who claimed to have perfected solid tyres I really wanted to believe they had cracked the code.
 So after witnessing Tannus building some momentum in the UK cycling scene I got in touch with the UK representative and asked if I could take a pair for a test ride.
 Very kindly they said ‘yeah, go for it’.
 So I really wanted to love these Tannus tyres and shout their praises from the rooftops (by which I mean VeloBalls), but solid tyres have been attempted by others before, and have always failed.
 So why would Tannus be any different?